Office of the President

 Brian C. Rosenberg, the sixteenth president of Macalester College, began his tenure at the college in August 2003.

-Rosenberg is active nationally, serving as a member of the Leadership Circle of the Presidents' Climate Commitment, the Council on Foreign Relations' Higher Education Working Group, the Presidents' Trust of the Association of American Colleges and Universities, the Presidents' Advisory Board of the Bonner Foundation, and the Board of Directors of the Teagle Foundation.
-He is a past chair of the Associated Colleges of the Midwest board, the American Council on Education's Commission on International Initiatives, and of the Presidents' Council of Project Pericles.
+Rosenberg is active nationally, serving as a member of the Leadership Circle of the Presidents' Climate Commitment, the Council on Foreign Relations' Higher Education Working Group, the Presidents' Trust of the Association of American Colleges and Universities, the Presidents' Advisory Board of the Bonner Foundation, and as a member of the board of the Teagle Foundation.
+He is a past chair of the board of the Associated Colleges of the Midwest, the American Council on Education's Commission on International Initiatives, and of the Presidents' Council of Project Pericles.

 Within Minnesota, Rosenberg is a member of the Itasca Project, an alliance of more than 50 leaders drawn from the private, government, and social sectors with the goal of improving economic competitiveness and quality of life within the state.
 He is the sole representative from a private college and one of only three college presidents on Itasca.
 Rosenberg is a member of the Allina Health Board of Directors and is a member of the board of Wallin Education Partners.
 He is a past member of the board of trustees of the St. Paul Academy and Summit School, a K-12 college preparatory day school.

 Rosenberg champions the liberal arts college in the United States: "The liberal arts model rests on a belief in the transformative power of ideas, the necessity of collaborative action for the common good, and the importance of individual self-determination."
 He has been quoted in the press on a variety of issues including higher education access and quality, tuition costs, and college rankings.
 He also writes about education on his Huffington Post blog and in The Chronicle of Higher Education.